 If you purchase this book and are not completely satisfied, please go to my contact page and leave your contact info.
-I will reply with an offer to gift you any product of equal value or less from the retailer of your choice.
+I will reply with an offer to gift you any product of equal or lesser value from the retailer of your choice.

 “The Little Prince” by Antoine de Saint-Exupery.
 Excerpt from Chapter IV: